aaronshank/TTS-WeatherApp/README.md

 # TTS-WeatherApp

-In Class project.

-Activity is fully working now.
-Feel free to compare code to see where your errors are.

-Application.properties is .gitignore'd but it only has the api_key in it.

-# Homework :
 Modify the app so that it displays a list of the 10 most recent searches.
 Here is a summary of the changes you'll need to make: (*Note*: **Bolded** is completed)
 * **Add the necessary database settings to application.properties.**
 * **Create a model/entity to store zip codes in the database.**